nuryme/assignment-12-client/README.md

 # Admin email: faria@example.com
 # Admin password: asdfasdf

-🌟 Website Features
+## 🌟 Features

+- 🔐 **Secure Authentication**
-🔐 Secure Authentication using Firebase with Email/Password and Google Sign-in options.
+  Firebase authentication with Email/Password and Google Sign-in support, protected with JWT for secure access.

+- 📱 **Fully Responsive Design**
-📱 Fully Responsive Design for mobile, tablet, and desktop views without using DaisyUI.
+  Optimized for mobile, tablet, and desktop screens.
+Built without DaisyUI for a fully custom layout.

+- 📄 **Dynamic Biodata Management**
-📄 Dynamic Biodata Management allowing users to create, edit, and publish biodatas with unique auto-generated biodata IDs.
+  Users can create, edit, and publish biodatas with auto-generated unique Biodata IDs from the server.

+- 💎 **Premium Membership System**
-💎 Premium Member System where users can request to become premium and gain access to contact information.
+  Users can request premium access to unlock private biodata contact information, subject to admin approval.

-🎯 Advanced Filtering & Sorting for biodatas by age, division, and gender, with both client-side and server-side sorting options.
+- 🎯 **Advanced Filtering & Sorting**
+  Biodatas can be filtered by age range, gender, and division, with ascending/descending sorting options.

-❤️ Favourite Biodata Feature to bookmark and manage potential matches for future reference.

-💳 Stripe Payment Integration to securely request biodata contact information.

-📈 Admin Dashboard with Analytics including biodata counts, revenue tracking, and pie charts for visual insights.

-🥂 Success Story Submission by users, which is displayed publicly after admin approval to inspire others.

-🔄 Protected Private Routes using JWT, with persistent login and no redirection to login page on refresh.
+- ❤️ **Favourites Feature**
+  Users can save and manage their favourite biodatas for easier tracking of preferred profiles.

+- 💳 **Stripe Payment Integration**
+  Users can securely purchase contact information access using Stripe payment on a private checkout route.

+- 📊 **Admin Dashboard with Analytics**
+  Displays key metrics like total biodatas, male/female distribution, premium members, and total revenue with pie chart visualization.

+- 🥂 **Success Story Submission**
+  Married users can submit their success stories with images and reviews, which appear on the homepage upon admin approval.

+- 🔒 **Protected Private Routes**
+  Routes such as Dashboard, View Biodata, Checkout, and Details pages are all protected using JWT with persistent login state.
+``